List of colors by shade: Pink

 Pink is any of a number of similar colors evoked by light, consisting predominantly of a combination of both the longest and shortest wavelengths discernible by the human eye, in the wavelength ranges of roughly 625–750 nm and 380-490 nm.

 Brown

 Brown colors are dark or muted shades of reds, oranges, and yellows.
-Browns are sometimes by mixing two complementary colors from the RYB model (combining all three primary colors).
+Browns are sometimes produced by mixing two complementary colors from the RYB model (combining all three primary colors).
 In theory, such combinations should produce black, but in practice (because of non-ideal pigments), they do not.
 The color brown can also be made if multiple paint colors are added to each other.

 White

-White is the lightest color and a balanced additive combination of all the colors of the visible light spectrum, or of a pair of complementary colors, or of three or more colors, such as additive primary colors.
+White is the lightest color and a balanced additive combination of all the wavelengths of the visible light spectrum, or of a pair of complementary colors, or of three or more colors, such as additive primary colors.
 It is a neutral or achromatic color (without chroma), like black and gray.